 "You just don't want to do anything that would indicate risk," says Jones.

 You should be laser-focused on your credit score when you know you'll soon need credit.
 In the interim, take care of your bills and use credit responsibly.
 Your score will reflect these smart spending behaviors.

 Are you getting ready to make a big purchase, such as a home or car?
 At least a few months in advance, spring for a copy of your credit scores, Sherry says.

-The score you can buy may not be the exact same one your lender uses, but it will grade you on many of the same criteria and give you a good indication of how well you're managing your credit, she says.
+While the score you can buy may not be the exact same one your lender uses, it will grade you on many of the same criteria and give you a good indication of how well you're managing your credit, she says.
 It will provide you with specific ways to improve your credit score -- in the form of several codes or factors that kept your score from being higher.